 Here are a few tips and reflections on how to approach the job market in the sport business.

 This is a challenge for new entrants to the sport business as well as those already employed.
-Apart from a few dedicated job boards such as Futbol Jobs, Global Sport, SRI and Jobs in Football there are many jobs that are simply not advertised or only promoted on the employer’s website.
+Apart from a few dedicated job boards such as Teamworkonline, Global Sport, SRI and Jobs in Football there are many jobs that are simply not advertised or only promoted on the employer’s website.

 Tip: Don’t wait for the jobs to appear, do some research and make a shortlist of 50 to 100 companies you would like to work for.
 Find the contact details of the HR Manager, draft a letter explaining your relevant experience and why you want to work for this organisation.
 Send a copy of your CV and follow-up within five working days to see if your information has been received.
 Yes, there will be many others like you but if you are not persistent, nothing will change.